-EMPLOYEE: The reason I'm asking is because if you plan to renew with us, it might be worth considering our same fee of £8 per month [8] regardless of how long you stay with us.
+EMPLOYEE: The reason I'm asking is because if you plan to renew with us, it might be worth considering our Premium or Ultimate Premium plan.
+With the basic plan you will have to pay the same fee of £8 per month [8] regardless of how long you stay with us.
 If you choose one of our other two plans, though, you will receive a discount for the first six months-you'll only have to pay £12 for Premium and £15 for Ultimate -, and then depending on your circumstances you might be eligible for further discounts after your first year, depending on how many expenses you claim.
 [7] If you claim less than £300, you'll have to pay the same as for the Basic plan, but receive the cover provided by the Premium plan.
 [8]